zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 -   **Group Messaging (Sender Keys)**: To support secure and efficient group chats, the library will implement a "sender keys" or multicast encryption protocol.
 Each member of a group will use the pairwise Double Ratchet channel to securely receive a shared group key, which is then used to encrypt messages sent to the entire group.

     This domain is responsible for managing the complex, stateful cryptographic sessions for each group member (e.g., using a `SenderKeySession`).
 These sessions are mapped by a stable `Guid`.
-The `Percolator.Messaging` domain uses this same `Guid` to identify a `GroupConversation`, which is a simple, stateless container for the group's messages.
-This separation of concerns allows the `Cryptography` domain to focus purely on security, while the `Messaging` domain handles the social graph.
+The `Percolator.Sessions` domain uses this same `Guid` to identify a `GroupConversation`, which is a simple, stateless container for the group's messages.
+This separation of concerns allows the `Cryptography` domain to focus purely on security, while the `Sessions` domain handles the conversation lifecycle.

 -   **Distributed File System Cryptography**: To enable a secure, peer-to-peer file sharing network, the library will provide the cryptographic primitives for a distributed file system.
 This involves:
     -   **Content Encryption**: Each file is encrypted with its own unique symmetric key.